lqhuang/awesome/topics/database.md

 - [bruin-data/ingestr](https://github.com/bruin-data/ingestr): ingestr is a CLI tool to copy data between any databases with a single command seamlessly. <https://bruin-data.github.io/ingestr/>
 - [Snaplet](https://www.snaplet.dev/): Get instant seed data for your relational database
   - Looks like no open source otpion currently
+  - Update: Aug, 2024: break-up and accuired by Supabase.
+Now OSS ...

 ### ERD